Raymacmillan/GDGHackathonApp/README.md

 # Testing and Deployment
 ## Testing
-The app was rigorously tested across small, medium and large screen devices to ensure responsiveness
+The app was rigorously tested across small, medium and large screen devices to ensure responsiveness.
+Tested PWA functionality for offline use.
 ## Deployment
 Hosted on Vercel for it's ease of use and scalability